 Understanding end-user perspectives is crucial for the development and roll-out of new features for energy performance certificates (EPCs).

 Without a full insight into what end- users want and need for the next generation of EPCs it will be difficult to make effective use of these new features.

-The Internal Market, Industry, Entrepreneurship and SMEs are inviting experts in the building construction value chain to take part in a survey and give their views on using circular economy principles in the design of buildings.
+The European Commission’s Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs (DG GROW) are inviting experts in the building construction value chain to take part in a survey and give their views on using circular economy principles in the design of buildings.

 The results will contribute to defining circular economy policies that could be implemented as part of the EU’s Circular Economy Action Plan.